dataluscorp/browser/devtools/client/responsive/docs/devices.md

 ## Testing the list locally
 - Start a local web server to serve `devices.json`
-- Open firefox and set the pref devtools.devices.url to the devices.json URL (ex: `http://127.0.0.1:8080/devices.json`) The default value is: `https://code.cdn.mozilla.net/devices/devices.json`
+- Open datalus and set the pref devtools.devices.url to the devices.json URL (ex: `http://127.0.0.1:8080/devices.json`) The default value is: `https://code.cdn.mozilla.net/devices/devices.json`
 - Open DevTools and RDM
 Note that this list is cached.
 If the JSON file gets updated, it will need to be served with a different URL for the list to be updated in RDM.